 Abraham Lincoln’s sad, mysterious family history

 Abraham Lincoln has one of the more interesting presidential family trees, full of tragedy and even bloodshed.
 His father, Thomas, was a member of one of Kentucky’s earliest pioneer families.
-At just 9 years old, Thomas Lincoln witnessed an American Indian murder his father.
-If not for his brother Mordecai, the man would have killed Thomas, too.
+At just 9 years old, Thomas Lincoln (along with his brother, Mordecai) witnessed an American Indian murder his father.
+If not for Mordecai, the man would have killed Thomas, too.

 Abraham’s mother, Nancy, also had an unconventional upbringing.
 She lived in several households in her youth, and scholars have long debated her parentage.
 Abraham believed she was born out of wedlock, and most historians agree.
 The most common theory is that Nancy (as well as a sister, Sarah or “Sally”) is the illegitimate daughter of Lucy Hanks.
 This Lucy Hanks went on to marry (and have several children with) a man named Henry Sparrow.